Sebastian-Griesbach/Generic-Configuration-Builder/README.md

 After the name follows the module and the class name of the class that is supposed to be instantiated here, indicated by the keyword `~MODULE` and `~CLASS` keywords.
 Then the arguments that will be passed to the constructor follow with the name of the argument leading, the equal sign and the value follow.
 The basic python built-in types are supported here. <br>
 Previously defined instances can be used as arguments to other instances by using a * followed by a previously defined instance name.<br>
-Optionally at the end of the configuration, you may define a `~RETURN` section which specifies which instances will be returned by the `.gcb_build()` function as a dictionary with their instance names as keys and the instances as values.
-If this section is not defined only the last created instance in the config is returned as a single object.
+Optionally at the end of the configuration, you may define a `~RETURN` section which specifies which instances will be returned by the `.gcb_build()` function as a dictionary.
+In this dictionary the instance names are the keys and the initialized instances are the values.
+If this section is not defined only the last created instance in the configuration file is returned as a single object (not a dictionary).

 ## Other features

 ### Placeholder variables
-If you don't want to fix all parameters in the configuration you can write placeholders in the same way as you use previously defined instances.
+If you don't want to fix all parameters in the configuration you can write placeholders in the same way as you do with previously defined instances.

 ```
 [thingy]